 By Keshia Pendigrast

 But processes such as pasteurization and sterilization of milk also reduce milk’s nutritional value.
 For instance, sterilization significantly impairs the bioactivity of vitamin B6, while pasteurization reduces milk’s Vitamin C content and also destroys Beta-lacto globulin, a heat-sensitive protein that increases intestinal absorption of vitamin A. “Raw Milk didn’t make people sick, campylobacter did,” said co-owner of ‘Your Family Cow Farms,’ Edwin Shank, in a recent interview for Bloomberg.
 “That’s an important distinction.
 Whenever it’s raw milk, people want to vilify raw milk and say don’t drink it.
-They don’t say the same thing about cantaloupe or spinach or peanut butter.”
+They don’t say the same thing about cantaloupe of spinach or peanut butter.”

 However, many state health officials maintain that relaxed regulations around raw milk would cause a lot more cases of E. coli, salmonella and other diseases.
-Twenty states in the United States still ban raw milk in some form.
+Twenty states in the US still ban raw milk in some form.
 According to a study conducted between 1993 and 2006 by the CDC, dairy caused 4,413 illnesses, 239 hospitalizations, and three deaths.
 State health officials determined that 60 percent of these incidents were linked to raw milk products.
 “Restricting the sale of raw milk products is likely to reduce the number of outbreaks and can help keep people healthier,” said Robert Tauxe, deputy director of the CDC’s Division of Foodborne, Waterborne and Environmental Diseases, in a recent statement.

 So what convinced over 10 million Americans to actively seek out raw milk?